WWDC 2021: The Next Version of macOS is Called... Monterey

 macOS Monterey Unveiled at WWDC 2021

 No surprises in iOS, iPadOS, or watchOS – they were named 15, 15, and 8 as expected.
 Names for the Mac though, require the work of a “crack marketing team,” according to software chief Craig Federighi.
-They couldn’t take their annual trip (an ongoing joke at Apple events) this year, but the tradition of naming macOS after somewhere in California still stands. macOS Monetary it is!
-Mr. Federighi did not explicitly layout whether it was macOS 12 or the next version of 11.
+They couldn’t take their annual trip (an ongoing joke at Apple events) this year, but the tradition of naming macOS after somewhere in California still stands. macOS Monterey it is!
+Mr. Federighi did not explicitly lay out whether it was macOS 12 or the next version of 11.